micnem/react-native-health/docs/background.md

 # Background Observers

-An observer is responsible by constantly listen to Apple HealthKit updates in the background and notify your app in case any new data sample was added.
+An observer is responsible for constantly listening to Apple HealthKit for updates in the background and notifies your app when a new data sample is added.
 The background notification is handled by iOS and the following steps show how to detect these changes using the react-native-health library.